 End of Support for Exchange 2010

-On 14 January 2020, Microsoft will finally end support for Exchange 2010, which for many small businesses also means the end of SBS and the era of the onsite server.
+Initially, Microsoft had named 14 January 2020 as the end of support for Exchange 2010, but they have recently decided to postpone that date until 13 October 2020.
+For many small businesses, this will also mark the end of SBS and the era of the onsite server.
 It’s representative of the seismic shift to cloud technologies that is going on across the technology sector worldwide.
 So, where to go from here?

 Introducing Exchange Online